malakamahdy/RAG-Approach/README.md

 # RAG-Approach: Retrieval Augmented Generation for Accident Reports

-This code demonstrates a  Retrieval Augmented Generation (RAG) architecture for analyzing workplace accident reports using OpenAI embeddings and FAISS vector store.
-It also displays the euclidean distance between the similar reports which helped guide the LLM's decision.
-The lower the Euclidean distance, the more similar the reports.
+This program demonstrates a  Retrieval Augmented Generation (RAG) architecture for analyzing workplace accident reports.

 ---
 # How it Works